BaileyChessum/teleop_modular/README.md

 # teleop_modular

+`teleop_modular` is a generalized framework for teleoperation input handling in ROS2.

-> Note: `teleop_modular` is experimental, and missing build processes and documentation needed for production use.
+> ⚠️ `teleop_modular` is experimental, and missing build processes and documentation needed for production use.
 >
-> As of v0.0.1, you are not yet able to build and use `teleop_modular` without access to a private repository.
-This will be fixed in the next few days.
->
+> Expect major API changes until v1.0.0 -- reference stable tags rather than `main` in build processes

-> `teleop_modular` will be ready for use shortly.
-Please star the repository for updates.
+`teleop_modular` will be ready for use shortly!
+Please star the repository for updates, and see [announcements](https://github.com/BaileyChessum/teleop_modular/discussions/categories/announcements) for more information.

-`teleop_modular` is a generalized framework for teleoperation input handling in ROS2.

-It pairs well with `ros2_control`, supporting switching between multiple different control modes, with associated `ros2_control` controllers.
-However, it the modular design is generalized to be useful for teleoperation with custom infrastructure for control.
+## Motivation

-It aims to replace packages like [teleop-twist-joy](https://github.com/ros-teleop/teleop_twist_joy) and [teleop-twist-keyboard](https://github.com/ros-teleop/teleop_twist_keyboard), with the intent to:
+`teleop_modular` aims to replace packages like `teleop_twist_joy` and `teleop_twist_keyboard`, with the intent to:
 - Prevent control mode logic being tightly coupled to a specific input source.
 - Centralize management of multiple control modes.
-  - integration with `ros2_control` to dynamically switch active controllers for each control mode.
+  - Integration with `ros2_control` to dynamically switch active controllers for each control mode.
 - Allow new control modes to be easily added to teleop systems using plugins.
   - Promote experimentation with control modes.
   - Allow control mode code to be reused to achieve different functionality